Pulok000/Django-Portfolio/README.md

 # Django-Portfolio

+Reddit Image Fetcher is a JavaScript package that can fetch bulk images, memes or wallpapers.
+Supports node, react and other any JavaScript language.

+- Create a simple web app
+- Use API to collect random jokes
+- Take user responses such as messages and basic personal Data
+- Generate custom jokes using user's data
+- Host the site live on Heroku <small><code><20KB</code></small>

 This was my first web app  project which was completed back in January 2019.
 I was learning Django framework and created a simple portfolio site.
 The main aim was to